DiDavilaG/academic-kickstart/content/home/publications.md

 Who votes for Pachakutik?
 Ethnic voting in Ecuador.
 Paper manuscript.

 The Ecuadorian paradox of recognition: the fragmentation of the indígena category.
 Paper manuscript with Frank de Zwart.

-“Believe in Me: Parties’ Strategies During a Pandemic”.
-Paper manuscript with Angélica Abad, Raúl Aldaz, and Sebastián Vallejo.
-Abstract accepted to the Special Issue “The Politics of the COVID-19 Pandemic in Latin America” in the Journal of Politics in Latin America due date May 30, 2021.

 Polarization and Party-System Populism: the Case of Ecuador.
 Paper manuscript with Angélica Abad, Raúl Aldaz, and Sebastián Vallejo.